-Growing carrots can be tricky, since you can't see what's going on until you harvest.
+Growing carrots, or any root vegetable, can be a bit of a gamble since you can't see how well they are doing until you harvest.
 Even experienced gardeners can encounter problems growing long, sweet carrots.
-So often carrots can disappoint with bland, misshapen, tough roots.
+Very often carrots can disappoint with bland, misshapen, tough roots.
 But given loose soil, some cool weather and plenty of water, there's no reason you can't grow sweet, crunchy carrots.

 Carrots are part of the Apiaceae or Umbelliferae family, along with dill, fennel, and even the wildflower Queen Anne's Lace.
 You will see the resemblance in the leaves and flowers.
 Carrots are best known as long, orange roots, but they actually come in several colors and shapes.